 The Terrain at Silver Star

 Alder Point is the steepest run on the mountain.
-Deer Park is a tree run off the top of Home Run Tee which is quite good and usually has good powder.
-After February the town goes a bit quieter and into spring some of the best skiing is on offer due to the decreased volume of people on the hill.
+Deer Park is a tree run off the top of Home Run Tee which is quite good and often has great powder.

 - Elevation: Top 1,915 m (6,280 ft) : Bottom 1,155 m (3,780 ft)